 How many people are at risk of starvation around the world?

-More than 41 million people are on the edge of starvation in at least 40 countries around the world.
+Nearly 50 million people are on the edge of starvation in at least 45 countries around the world.
 We have not seen a hunger crisis like this in modern times with countries in Africa, Latin America, the Middle East and Asia all affected.
 In Yemen, South Sudan, Ethiopia and Madagascar, in total, at least half a million people are living under famine-like conditions.
 Elsewhere millions are on the cusp of starvation.

 What will happen if people do not get food?